alexyandy2016/fractal/readme.md

 $app->register(Appkr\Fractal\ApiServiceProvider::class);
 ```

-Finally, issue a publish assets command at a console.
+Step #3: Finally, issue a publish assets command at a console.

 ```bash
 // For Laravel only
 $ php artisan vendor:publish --provider="Appkr\Fractal\ApiServiceProvider"
 ```

-Configuration file is located at `config/fractal.php` or `vendor/appkr/fractal/src/config/fractal.php`.
+Now the config file is located at `config/fractal.php`.

 Done !